 The new bylaw will help protect sanitary sewer system infrastructure and public and private property from damage related to inappropriate discharges, protect City employees from exposure to harmful wastes, and reduce the risk of upsetting the waste treatment process and inadvertently releasing harmful substances into the environment within the final products of the Wastewater Treatment Plant.

-Who is impacted by the new bylaw?
+Who is affected by the new bylaw?

 The majority of discharges that represent a risk to the City are created by the industrial, commercial, institutional (ICI) sector (i.e. businesses).
 Potential risks from these dischargers can be minimized through proactive management of wastewater quality.

-When was the new bylaw approved?
+When will the new bylaw take effect?